documentationfor yFiles for HTML 3.0.0.1

 Writes the given graph as GraphML to the provided targets.

 The file format that yFiles for HTML uses to serialize graphs is called GraphML.
-It results from the joint effort of the graph drawing community to define a common, XML based format for exchanging graph structure data.
+It is the result of the joint effort of the graph drawing community to define a common, XML-based format for exchanging graph structure data.
 The GraphML file format is described in the GraphML Primer.

-The format of the additional data in the GraphML file is not standardized and very specific for yFiles for HTML.
+The format of the additional data in the GraphML file is not standardized and is specific to yFiles for HTML.
 Other products, including yFiles for other platforms, will most likely not understand and use that data.